-All the top ten cryptocurrencies recorded some gains in the last seven days on live prices except Stellar which went down by 0.71 percent.
+All of the top ten cryptocurrencies recorded some gains in the last seven days on live prices except Stellar which went down by 0.71 percent.
 The highest gainer this week in crypto was NEO which went up by 11.98 percent to a price of around $54 per token.
 NEO is doing pretty well also, gaining +13.73 percent in the last 24 hours.
 Ethereum, although struggling to get over $500 -- which is a very low mark given it registered a price of above $1000 two weeks ago -- was second, gaining a total of 7.26 percent in the last 24 hours.

 Cardano was third attaining a high of 6.27 percent in the last 24 hours while EOS was fourth with a gain of 4.02 percent.
 Ripple gained 2.92 percent in the last seven days, Litecoin 2.10 percent, IOTA 2.05 percent, 1.66 percent and Bitcoin with a gain of 0.86 percent in the last position.
 All cryptocurrencies gained in the last 24 hours.

 In terms of trading volume, there is not much change for the top cryptocurrencies.
-Bitcoin still commands the market with a whooping 40.02 percent ($4.18 billion) and Ethereum at 10.92 percent in trading volumes with a total volume of $1.14 billion.
+Bitcoin still commands the market with a whopping 40.02 percent ($4.18 billion) and Ethereum at 10.92 percent in trading volumes with a total volume of $1.14 billion.
 Bitcoin Cash is third with a market command of 2.12 percent in volume ($221 million in total volume) and Litecoin is fourth at 2.05 percent followed by Ripple at 1.90 percent.

 Bitcoin hit a low of about $6,500 this week on Friday and Saturday although it is back to the $7,000 level, the same price it was last week Wednesday before falling continually till Sunday.
 And this week, it gained 20% it lost last week.
 Ethereum is not yet back to full recovery trading at $400 level, although it is generally.

-The cryptocurrency was trading at a low of $389 on Saturday before rising to current price.
-Ripple was very shaky last week, dropping from $0.56 on Wednesday to around $0.46 on Friday before rising to current level of around $0.5.
+The cryptocurrency was trading at a low of $389 on Saturday before rising to the current price.
+Ripple was very shaky last week, dropping from $0.56 on Wednesday to around $0.46 on Friday before rising to the current level of around $0.5.

 BTCUSD futures were up by 2.86 percent in the last five days with a high of $7,521 in the last five days.
 Bitcoin CME Futures were up by 2.72 percent in the last 5 days with a five-day high of $7,520 while Cboe Futures were up by 2.65 percent with a five day high of $7,520 for the same period.

-In a nut shell, the entire market reached a high of $280 billion this week Tuesday and Wednesday in volume, although it is still low compared to a record high of $350 billion sometime back and the highest of 795 billion this January.
+In a nutshell, the entire market reached a high of $280 billion this week Tuesday and Wednesday in volume, although it is still low compared to a record high of $350 billion sometime back and the highest of 795 billion this January.
 The volume also recorded a low of below $250 billion in the same week Friday and Saturday.

-In fact, over 80% of cryptocurrencies in the market saw lower trading volume over the past week with only 18 currencies showing a major increase in the last several days.
-It is expected that improvement of this volume is key to improvement in prices.
+In fact, over 80% of cryptocurrencies in the market saw a lower trading volume over the past week with only 18 currencies showing a major increase in the last several days.
+It is expected that the improvement of this volume is key to improvement in prices.

 More from the markets